RaouiAbd/RaouiAbd/README.md

- - Hi, I’m software engineer.
+ - Hi, I’m a software engineer from morrocco.
  - I’m currently working on some exciting projects using the latest technologies in the world.
  - In addition to what's been mentioned, i like playing football.
  - 👇👇 Please take a look at my projects 👇👇